Trading Mom: Plot

 Jeremy, Elizabeth, and Harry Martin are three children who are annoyed with their "nagging" single mother, a divorced and strict workaholic who the kids see as rarely spending quality time with them ever since their father had left them for an unknown reason.
 During their disastrous last day of school, Principal Terrance Leeby busts Jeremy for defending Harry against the school bully (who gets off scot-free), Harry for doing nothing wrong, and Elizabeth for holding (but not smoking) a friend's cigarette.
 He contacts Mrs. Martin and schedules an appointment for a home visit on the first day of summer vacation.
 They go to Mrs. Cavour, a mysterious elderly woman who works as a gardener and has befriended the siblings some time ago.
 She tells them of an ancient spell that will make their mother disappear along with all their memories of her.
-Upon returning home, they are grounded for the entire summer vacation with no camp, allowance, TV or anything by their infuriated mother.
+Upon returning home, they are grounded with no camp, allowance, TV or anything by their infuriated mother.
 That evening while getting ready for bed, the children recite the spell which works overnight.
 The next morning, Principal Leeby shows up at their house to have a meeting with Mrs. Martin about the trouble her kids caused at school yesterday, but is dismissed as the Martin kids make up a story about her leaving for an emergency.
 Principal Leeby becomes suspicious and decides to contact social services after learning that the Martin siblings are hiding something from him.
 Mrs. Cavour tells them of a place in town called the Mommy Market, where any mother imaginable can be found.
 However, every customer receives three tokens and if a customer does not find a suitable mother before running out of tokens, they can never return.